Last Updated on October 30, 2023

-Osteochondrosis is a self-limiting developmental derangement of normal bone growth that primarily involves the centers of ossification in the epiphysis.
+Osteochondrosis is a self-limiting developmental derangement of normal bone growth, primarily involving the centers of ossification in the epiphysis.
+It usually begins in childhood as a degenerative or necrotic condition.
+By definition, osteochondrosis is an aseptic ischemic necrosis.

-As the research on osteochondrosis is gathering more data, a few of the osteochondroses are being labeled as a phenomenon rather than disease or syndrome.
+As the research on osteochondrosis is gathering more data, a few osteochondroses are labeled as a phenomenon rather than a disease or syndrome.

 It divides the osteochondroses into articular, nonarticular, and physeal types.